direnv.toml - the direnv configuration file

 hide_env_diff

-to hide the diff of the environment variables when loading the
+Set to true to hide the diff of the environment variables when loading the .envrc.
+Defaults to false.

 Specifying whitelist directives marks specific directory hierarchies or specific directories as “trusted” – direnv will evaluate any matching .envrc files regardless of whether they have been specifically allowed.
 This feature should be used with great care, as anyone with the ability to write files to that directory (including collaborators on VCS repositories) will be able to execute arbitrary code on your computer.